 Each participant is provided with a work table, chair, and work light.
 A band saw, drill press, sharpening tools, and glue pot are available on site.
 However, you will need to bring your own hand tools, materials, templates, and forms if you have them.
 A small selection of specialized tools is available for purchase on site.
 More information about tools can be obtained from the workshop organizer.

 This is highly individual and depends on your level of experience, your style of working, and how many weeks you sign up for.
-The shop is open until 10 pm on weekdays and during the day on weekends (excepting the third and final Friday of the workshop).
+The shop is open until 10 pm on weekdays and during the day over the weekend between Weeks 1 and 2.
 While there is not enough time to complete an entire instrument from start to finish during the workshop, it is possible to make significant progress on an instrument and gain the skills and confidence to continue working on your own.

 Claremont has many good restaurants that are within easy walking distance of the workshop, as well as a movie theater.
 Most workshop participants take advantage of evening open shop hours to move further ahead on their projects, and those who are musicians often enjoy getting together for informal jam sessions, both classical and traditional.